 We live in a very romanticized society with a contradictory and disposable way of looking at relationships.
 And nobody is talking about what is going on.

-When strangers are asked how was their wedding day, they say that it was the most beautiful day of their lives.
+When you ask strangers: how was their wedding day, they say that it was the most beautiful day of their lives.
 Omg!
 Like from a fairy tale??
 Yes!
 Even better!
 Disney had nothing on us!
 We were flying on a pink cloud on the entire wedding day and eating bonbons, singing songs, strolling through spring meadows and, colorful blossoms.
 Everything was just perfect.
 It was like a fairy tale, a dream.
 And, then it all goes on social media for others to view, like, and envy.

 Nobody is talking about how your third cousin was having sex with the bartender because she had too much to drink.
 Stress.
 Or how your grandmother took too much valium and fell asleep in her underpants in the hotel lobby.
 Stress.
 Or when your dress ripped in half right before the ceremony.
 Double stress.
 Or, that cake your mother in law insisted on ordering from a custom home-baker which had ants in it.
 Stress.
 Oh, wait for the last part was my wedding.
 Friggin’ stress!